Naloxone and pentazocine

-Naloxone and pentazocine is a combination medicine used to treat moderate to severe pain.
-Naloxone is included in this medication to prevent the misuse of the narcotic ingredient.
+Naloxone and pentazocine is a combination medicine used to treat moderate to severe pain in adults and children at least 12 years old.
+Naloxone is included in this medication to prevent the misuse of the opioid ingredient.

 Naloxone and pentazocine may also be used for purposes not listed in this medication guide.

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine where others cannot get to it.

 Using opioid medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects can occur if you use opioid medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.